 package instead of amsmath

-And pass the body of the matrix as an argument in \mqty
+Pass the body as an argument in the \mqty

-command which consists of a combination of row and column.
-Notice this example below
+command, which consists of a combination of rows and columns.
+See the example below.

 \documentclass{article}